kylegontjes/phyloAMR/README.md

 3. Do compensatory or revertant mutations follow a genome-informed trait?

 Additional phylogenetically-informed algorithms, that do not use ancestral state reconstruction, have been developed:
 1. **nearest_neighbor_algorithm()**: Identification of an isolate's nearest neighbor on the phylogenetic tree.
-Can be leveraged to identify an isolate's nearest neighbor without a feature (i.e., antibiotic resistance).
+Can be used to identify an isolate's nearest neighbor without a feature (i.e., susceptible neighbor of a resistant isolate).

 **How to install phyloAMR**